Joint Legal Child Custody & Visitation Attorney in Michigan.

 The resolution of child custody and visitation disputes requires divorcing parents to act rationally in their child's best interests at a time when they are facing the overwhelming stress of divorce.
-Child custody and visitation issues are complex and can be difficult to handle on your own.
+Legal Joint child custody and visitation issues are complex and can be difficult to handle on your own.
 At the office of Bailey & Terranova, our lawyers and staff take the time to educate clients on their rights and options to help them make informed decisions about their cases.
 Our attorneys are experienced in family court and will aggressively pursue a resolution that best suits your specific child custody and/or visitation preferences.

 It is important to familiarize yourself with following terms when facing a divorce: